AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

     -   Uses 2.55 GHz AMD EPYCTM MILAN processors that deliver a maximum single-core turbo frequency of 3.5 GHz for consistent computing performance.
     -   Allows you to enable or disable Hyper-Threading.

         **Note:** By default, Hyper-Threading is enabled on ECS instances.
-For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options/Customize CPU options.md).
+For more information, see [Customize and view CPU options](/intl.en-US/Instance/Manage instance attributes/Customize CPU options/Customize and view CPU options.md).

 -   Storage:
     -   Is an instance family in which all instances are I/O optimized.